casworkshop/casworkshop.github.io/src/content/docs/2026/fcfp.md

 ### Submission Site
-All submissions must be made through the SoftConf portal: <softconf-link-here>
+All submissions must be made through the SoftConf portal.
+The link to the system will be shared shortly.

 ## Additional Details

 **Attendance:** The workshop will follow the attendance policy of the main conference (https://lrec2026.info/registration-policy/ ).

+## Organizers

+- Christopher Bagdon, University of Bamberg, Germany
+- Krishnapriya Vishnubhotla, National Research Council Canada
+- Kristen A. Lindquist, The Ohio State University, USA
+- Lyle Ungar, University of Pennsylvania, USA
+- Roman Klinger,  University of Bamberg, Germany
+- Saif M. Mohammad, National Research Council Canada

 **Contact:** Contact us at <workshop.cas1@gmail.com> with any questions.